bb-drummer/debugdisplay/README.md

 ## About

-**DebugDisplay** is a grahical user interface to browse and/or search bigger than normal data structures in JavaScript, respectivly JSON.
+**DebugDisplay** is a graphical user interface to browse and/or search data structures in JavaScript, respectivly JSON.

 ## Documentation